• Skip to primary navigation

 1. Place your bread cubes in a large bowl and let them sit covered for 1-2 days to dry out.
 Stir the bread cubes every once in a while.

 2. If you don't have time to air-dry your bread cubes, you can toast them instead.
-To do this, place the bread cubes on a baking sheet lined with parchment paper in a single layer and toast at 250 degrees Fahrenheit for 50-60 minutes stirring every once in a while.
+To do this, line a baking sheet with parchment paper and place the bread cubes on the lined baking sheet in a single layer and toast at 250 degrees Fahrenheit for 50-60 minutes stirring every once in a while.

 • Make sure you dry your bread ahead of time or the stuffing will turn out really soggy (see my tips on how to dry your bread below).

-• Other optional additions to give this stuffing a different flavour include: raisins, cranberries, cooked sausage, cooked bacon, cooked mushrooms, pecans, or slivered almonds.
+• Other optional additions to give this stuffing a different flavour include: raisins, dried cranberries, cooked Italian sausage, cooked bacon, cooked mushrooms, pecans, or slivered almonds.

 • You can either peel the apples or leave them unpeeled when making this stuffing.